KM4HQZ/road-trip-planner/README.md

 ## 📊 Example Results

-**Atlanta → Chicago → Nashville → Memphis → Atlanta**
+**Atlanta → Colorado Springs → Las Vegas → Los Angeles → Atlanta**
-- Distance: 1,745.7 miles
+- Distance: 4,234 miles
-- Driving Time: ~33 hours
+- Driving Time: ~63 hours
-- Strategic Stops: 10 cities
+- Major Stops: 7 cities
+- Waypoint Cities: 42 optional overnight stops
-- Attractions Found: 217 total
+- Attractions Found: 300+ total
+  - 23 National Parks (including Grand Canyon, Zion, Joshua Tree)
+  - 45+ Monuments & Memorials
-  - 129 Parks
+  - 150+ Parks
-  - 25 Museums
+  - 30+ Museums
-  - 43 Dog-friendly restaurants
+  - 50+ Dog-friendly restaurants
-  - 16 Dog parks
+  - 20+ Dog parks
-  - 4 Scenic viewpoints
+  - 15+ Scenic viewpoints
+  - 40+ EV charging stations
+- Hotels: Pet-friendly options at every major stop
-- 24/7 Vets: 4 confirmed (Atlanta, Chicago, Nashville, Memphis)
+- 24/7 Vets: Available at all major cities

 ## 💡 Tips

-1. **Cache**: The script uses Nominatim's geocoding which has a 1 request/second rate limit.
-Be patient on first runs.
+1. **Use the GUI**: For the easiest experience, use `python gui_app.py` - it has checkboxes for all search and export options.

+2. **Customize Your Search**: Use `--no-*` flags to skip categories you don't need, or use the GUI toggles to select exactly what you want.

-2. **API Key**: Make sure your Google Places API key is set in the `.env` file and has billing enabled (free tier is generous).
+3. **API Key**: Make sure your Google Places API key is set in the `.env` file and has billing enabled (free tier is generous - typically costs under $5 per trip).

-3. **Customization**: Adjust `--stop-distance` to change how often you want hotel stops (default is 250 miles).

-4. **Multiple Routes**: Use `--via` to create interesting return routes instead of backtracking.
+4. **Multiple Routes**: Use `--via` to create interesting return routes instead of backtracking with `--roundtrip`.

-5. **Browser**: For best map experience, use Chrome, Firefox, or Edge.
+5. **Mobile Navigation**: Transfer the `.gpx` file to your phone and import it into Magic Earth or OsmAnd for turn-by-turn navigation with all POIs.

+6. **Cache**: The script caches geocoding results, so subsequent runs with the same cities will be faster.

+7. **Stop Distance**: Default is ~8 hours of driving (250 miles).
+Adjust with `--target-hours` for longer or shorter days.

 ## 🛠️ Troubleshooting